Direct answer

 - How is RAG cost different from a single LLM call?

 - RAG adds indexing, vector storage, retrieval, optional reranking, and a larger generation prompt.
 The user sees one answer, but the system performs several paid operations before generating it.
+The per query cost of a RAG system is often three to ten times higher than a single ungrounded model call.

-- What's a sensible chunk size?
+- What is a sensible chunk size for RAG?

-- When is pgvector cheaper?
+- When is pgvector cheaper than a managed vector database?

-- How much does reranking add?
+- How much does reranking add to RAG cost?